 The advantage of using the Eulerian trails is that there are spectral techniques to count the number of Eulerian trails of a directed graph.
 We applied these techniques for even-degree and connected graphs, showing that these bounds can be extended to the case of odd-degree reducible graphs.
 To conclude, we have used an exact formulation for the degeneracy of spin ices configurations using a permanent identity.
 Given the fact that the permanent is $\#P$-complete quantity to compute, we have employed numerical methods based on the Bethe free energy.
 Such method provides numerical lower bounds to the permanent, and we have thus obtained lower bounds to the spin ice degeneracy for various spin ice regular lattices.
-The advantage of such procedure is that these certified lower bound estimates can be obtained relatively quickly and without using loop Monte Carlo techniques \cite{barkema,loop,giawei} which, however, would give a more precise estimate.
+The advantage of such procedure is that these certified lower bound estimates can be obtained relatively quickly and without using loop Monte Carlo techniques \cite{barkema,loop,giawei}, despite the latter giving a more precise estimate.
 As such, given two spin ice graphs, we can compare the lower bounds on these and provide a rough yet quick estimate of which will have a larger degenerate ground state.